Youth Media Organizations

-Started in 2002 by writer Dave Eggers, 826 centers offer a variety of inventive programs that provide under-resourced students, ages 6-18, with opportunities to explore their creativity and improve their writing skills.
+Started in 2002 by writer Dave Eggers, 826 National chapters offer a variety of inventive programs that provide under-resourced students, ages 6-18, with opportunities to explore their creativity and improve their writing skills.
 Its so much more than that though – if you want to be truly inspired – check out all of their sites around the country and the inventive ways they are getting kids to engage.

-WHITESBURG, KY Appalshop is a non-profit multi-disciplinary arts and Education center in the heart of Appalachia producing original films, video, theater, music and spoken-word recordings, radio, photography, multimedia, and books.
+(WHITESBURG, KY) Appalshop is a non-profit multi-disciplinary arts and Education center in the heart of Appalachia producing original films, video, theater, music and spoken-word recordings, radio, photography, multimedia, and books.

-The AjA Project provides photography-based educational programming to youth affected by war and displacement; students think critically about their identities, develop leadership skills, and become agents of personal and social transformation.
+(SAN DIEGO, CA) The AjA Project provides photography-based educational programming to youth affected by war and displacement; students think critically about their identities, develop leadership skills, and become agents of personal and social transformation.

 (SAN FRANCISCO, CA) The Bay Area Video Coalition (BAVC) inspires social change by enabling the sharing of diverse stories through art, education and technology.

 BAYCAT : Bayview Hunters Point Center for Arts and Technology

 (SAN FRANCISCO, CA) BAYCAT is based in San Francisco, CA. Their mission is to educate, empower and employ underserved youth and young adults to produce digital media that tells their unique stories and engages them to positively transform themselves, their communities and the world.